PSICQUIC/psicquic-documentation/DataEnricher.md

 ##### Enrichment Process #####

-For organisms (interactor organisms in columns 10 and 11 and host organism in column 29), the Data Enricher can :
+For organisms (interactor organisms in columns 10 and 11 and host organism in column 29), the Data Enricher can:

   * add the missing organism for proteins and small molecules (and genes as well?) when possible (columns 10 and 11 only)
   * add the common name and scientific name as defined in the data best practices (columns 10, 11 and 29)